koriaf/parks-bce-integration-bookable-things/api_reservations.rst

     Return full list of all reservations visible to the current user.
     Filters are applied.
 Reservations are rendered quite deep for convenience.
-    Use created/received sub-urls to look at the situation from the different parties point of view: agent making reservatins for client and the amentity owner handling reservations and working to meet all the people coming to see it.
+    Use created/received sub-urls to look at the situation from the different parties point of view: agent making reservations for client and the amenity owner handling reservations and working to meet all the people coming to see it.

     Optional GET "sort" field (default is "chronological" which means "by start date smaller first") can